McQuaid, Winston lead Michigan State over Michigan 65-60

-CHICAGO — Matt McQuaid scored a career-high 27 points, Cassius Winston converted the go-ahead layup in the closing minute, and No. 6 Michigan State rallied to beat No. 10 Michigan 65-60 for its sixth Big Ten Tournament championship on Sunday.
+Matt McQuaid scored a career-high 27 points, Cassius Winston converted the go-ahead layup in the closing minute, and the Spartans rallied to beat No. 10 Michigan 65-60 in the Big Ten final on Sunday.

-The top-seeded Spartans (28-6) rallied from a 13-point deficit in the second half and scored the game’s final 10 points to capture their first championship since 2016.
-No other program has won the tournament as many times as Michigan State, and this one was particularly sweet.
+Top-seeded Michigan State (28-6) scored the game’s final 10 points to capture its first championship since 2016.
+No other program has won the conference tournament as many times as Michigan State, and this one was particularly sweet.

 After all, the Spartans prevented a championship three-peat by Michigan (28-6) and beat their rivals for the third time this season.

+“It’s always big,” McQuaid said.
+“Michigan’s a really good team.
+Beating them three times ... it’s hard to do.”

+Both teams were awarded No. 2 seeds in the NCAA Tournament and will play Thursday in Des Moines, Iowa.
+Michigan State faces Bradley in the East Region, while Michigan goes against Montana in the West.
+The Wolverines beat Montana last year on the way to the national championship game.

 Ignas Brazdeikas led Michigan with 19 points.
 Jordan Poole scored 13.
-Jon Teske had 10 points and 10 rebounds.
-Zavier Simpson added 10 assists.
+Jon Teske had 10 points and 10 rebounds, and Zavier Simpson added 10 assists.

 But the third-seeded Wolverines fell again to Michigan State after blowing their chance to win the league by losing to their rivals twice in the final four regular-season games.